 Is a Credit Check Required for the Henderson Auctioneer Bond?

 No, a credit check is not required for the Henderson Auctioneer bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all auctioneers operating in the city, regardless of their credit history.

 How Much Does the Henderson Auctioneer Bond Cost?

-The Henderson Auctioneer bond costs just $100 per year.
+The Henderson Auctioneer bond costs either $100 per year or $10 per month.